audunarn/ANYtimeseries/README.md

 pause
 ```

-Update it with the correct location of you Python environment.
+Update it with the correct location of you Python environment and location of .py file.

 ## License